palantir/atlasdb/html/_sources/configuration/internal_schemas.rst.txt

 New versions can be specified in a live fashion without downtime, though there are two caveats to be aware of:

 - The ``TransactionSchemaInstaller`` which installs new versions of transactions schemas only reads the configuration once every 10 minutes.
-  If a faster installation is required, you can (rolling) bounce your services, as we do read this on startup.
+  If a faster installation is required, you can bounce one service node, as this is read on startup.
+In HA configurations, this will not require any downtime.
 After installation is done, a log message of the following form will be logged:

 .. code-block:: none